Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 This script installs Docker Engine, sets up the tensorflow-serving

-Docker container, and prepares our environment for pushing and deploying new models.
+Docker container, and prepares your environment for pushing and deploying new models.

-We also create a new SSH user demo
+This also creates a new SSH user demo

 , which will be used by the pipeline to push models to the server.